Common Foot Pain Diagnosis and Problems

 Pathology and Lab Studies for Foot Pain

-As with most medical conditions, certain laboratory studies such as blood work may aid your doctor with the underlying diagnosis of foot pain.
+As with most medical conditions, certain laboratory studies such as blood work may aid your doctor with the underlying diagnosis of foot pain in your arch, heel or ball of your foot.
 Foot specialists often look for signs of infection or inflammatory conditions, different types of arthritis and many other conditions by ordering blood studies.
 Also, joint fluid analysis, skin or other tissue biopsies can be extremely helpful to diagnose the cause of foot pain.
 At Certified Foot and Ankle Specialists, we have our own Pathologist on staff who specializes in skin and other conditions of the lower extremity.
 This makes collaboration between your foot doctor and the Pathologist a natural daily process and can accelerate proper diagnosis and treatment.

 Imaging for Foot Pain

 At Certified Foot and Ankle Specialists, we emphasize the use of cutting edge, specialized technology when it comes to imaging of the foot and ankle.
-Therefore, we have x-ray machines in every office which provide weight bearing images.
+Therefore, we have x-ray machines in every office which provide weight bearing images for the entire foot and ankle, including the arch and heel.
 Again, this is something that foot specialists are adamant about that non-specialists don’t understand.
 We want to see the foot in a functional, weight bearing state in order to properly diagnose the foot pain problem.
 We also have ultrasound in every office for diagnosing soft tissue pathology.
 The C Scan is our foot and ankle specific MRI which does not require the patient to go into a full body tube.
 Certified Foot and Ankle Specialists, LLC is also the only group in Palm Beach, Broward or Martin Counties to have the Ped CAT which is a weight bearing CT scanner.
 This is latest and most accurate equipment available for diagnosing foot and ankle injuries or other conditions.
 All of our images are read by Board Certified Radiologists specializing in the foot and ankle.

 Your foot and ankle specialist might use local anesthetic injections carefully placed in certain joints or around specific nerves in the foot or leg in order to determine the exact source of pain.
 Again, non-specialists are not familiar enough with the intricate anatomy of the foot and ankle which is required to successfully perform these injections.
 When administered in or around a joint or nerve, if the pain is temporarily relieved, this is confirmation that the particular structure in question is the underlying problem causing the foot pain.
 This guides your foot and ankle surgeon to the right treatment or surgical procedure.